ilirgjylbegaj73/SwissDentalCare/README.md

 - Role-based access ensuring secure and efficient handling of clinic data.
 - Comprehensive management of patient records and appointments.

-## Usage

-To use or review the project files:
-1. Clone the repository using `git clone <repo_url>`.
-2. Access various sections such as meeting reports or source code through the respective directories.

 ## Contributing

 This project is part of an academic course and is primarily managed by the assigned student team.
 Contributions are currently limited to team members under the supervision of course instructors.